This Post May Contain Affiliate Links

 Once you’re done, scroll down to the “Install” button and within a minute, WordPress will be fully installed on your site!

 You can log in using www.yoursitename.com/wp-admin and the username/password you input above.

 Now that you have WordPress installed, you need to pick a theme for your site.

-There are a ton of free themes, and also themes you can pay for that are generally much nicer and have far less people using the same one, giving your site a point of uniqueness and more individuality.
+There are a ton of free themes, and also themes you can pay for that are generally much nicer and have fewer people using the same one, giving your site a point of uniqueness and more individuality.

 If you want to go with a free theme, you can go to Appearance –> Themes directly in your WordPress and find something there.
 You can also Google Search for “free wordpress themes”.

 From there you can either upload a theme you got from elsewhere (either that you bought or got free) or browse themes directly inside WordPress.

 Once you install your theme, you can usually find some very simple tutorials on how to use it and customize it online.
 Most themes are very straightforward and come with a minimal learning curve (meaning you can understand the whole theme in about 10-15 minutes of navigating it).

 Once you have reached this part, you’re ready for the next step!